-Hadfield Park is an important community asset located centrally in the township of Wallan with numerous facilities located on the site including the Mechanics Institute and Free Library, R. B. Robson Stadium and Wallan public toilets.
+Hadfield Park is an important community asset located centrally in the township of Wallan.
+Numerous facilities are located on the site, including the Mechanics Institute and Free Library, R. B. Robson Stadium and Wallan public toilets.

-This project aims to both rehabilitate the failing erosion protection works and daylight the underground pipeline by constructing a low flow channel and revegetating the waterway corridor.
+This project aims to both rehabilitate failing erosion protection works and daylight an underground pipeline, by constructing a low flow channel and revegetating the waterway corridor.